GrumpyDeveloper007/GlutenPOC/readme.md

 ## TODO

+Use wish list
+ - some way to address keeping the shop info up-to-date/accurate
+ - import/export of google map pin lists

 These items continuously change during the POC phase, but here are some highlights -

  - improve data processing